yonasBSD/nerdlog/docs/faq.md

 ## Why the patterns are in awk syntax?

+Two main reasons:

-Because, at least in the current implementation, it's the simplest and most efficient way to implement filtering.
-As you remember from the "How it works" section above, after cutting the logs outside of the requested time range, we do the filtering, generate timeline histogram data, and print the last N log lines, keeping track of where they were in the original file (so that in the UI we can point the user at that line, if they want to).
-All this is done using an awk script in a single pass, and obviously it's easier to have filtering as part of the same awk script.
+* At least in the current implementation, it's the simplest and most efficient way to implement filtering.
+As you remember from the [How it works](./how_it_works.md) section, after cutting off the logs outside of the requested time range, we do the filtering, generate timeline histogram data, and print the last N log lines, keeping track of where they were in the original file (so that in the UI we can point the user at that line, if they want to).
+All this processing is done using an awk script in a single pass, and obviously it's easier and more efficient to have filtering as part of the same awk script.
+* Awk patterns are very convenient in that they can be combined with boolean operators, like `/foo/ && !/bar/ && (/this/ || /that/)`, so we can write complex queries while keeping them very readable.
+No other tools that I know of (`grep`, `ag`, `rg` etc) come close to this.

-## Why does Nerdlog default to log files instead of `journalctl`?
+## Why default to log files instead of `journalctl`?

 Because `journalctl` has some major drawbacks comparing to plain log files: